© 2025 Davide Roberto

 Ijexá: A rhythm and musical style originating from Brazil, with strong roots in Afro-Brazilian traditions.
 This rhythm is often associated with Afro-Brazilian religious cultures, particularly Candomblé.

-Samba Reggae: A fusion of Brazilian samba and Jamaican reggae influences.
+Samba Reggae: A fusion between Brazilian samba and Jamaican reggae influences.

-Samba Batucada: The percussive samba at the base of the famous carnival parades.
+Samba Batucada: The percussive samba at the heart of the famous carnival parades.

-Baiao e Forró: A traditional musical genre from the Brazilian Northeast, characterized by engaging and festive rhythms.
+Baiao and Forró: A traditional musical genre from Northeastern Brazil, characterized by engaging and festive rhythms.
 Maracatu: A form of Afro-Brazilian music and dance associated with religious and cultural celebrations.

-Maculele: A warrior dance involving the use of sticks and machetes, with powerful percussive rhythms.
+Maculele: A warrior dance that involves the use of sticks and machetes, with powerful percussive rhythms.

 Cabila: Traditional music of African slaves, rich in spirituality and history.